robhagemans/pcbasic/README.md

 #### GW-BASIC, Tandy-1000 and PCjr modes ####
-By default, PC-BASIC emulates GW-BASIC on a system with EGA video capabilities.
+By default, PC-BASIC emulates GW-BASIC on a system with VGA video capabilities.
 The emulation target can be changed by selecting one of the following presets with the `preset` option:
 `cga` GW-BASIC with CGA graphics, including composite colourburst mode.
+`mda`, `ega`, `hercules`, `olivetti` GW-BASIC on various hardware.
 `pcjr` IBM PCjr Cartridge BASIC, including PCjr video and 3-voice sound capabilities and extended BASIC syntax.
 `tandy` Tandy-1000 GW-BASIC, including Tandy video and 3-voice sound capabilities and extended BASIC syntax.

 #### BASIC language reference ###
 A full CC-licensed [GW-BASIC language reference](https://sourceforge.net/p/pcbasic/code/ci/master/tree/info/HELP) is included with PC-BASIC 3.23.
 You can find it in the `info/` directory as a text file called `HELP`; access it through your favourite text reader or through `RUN "@:INFO"`, option `Docs`.
 This documentation aims to document the actual behaviour of GW-BASIC 3.23, on which PC-BASIC 3.23 is modelled.
 Please note that the original Microsoft help file, which can be found on the internet, is rather hit-and-miss; GW-BASIC often behaves differently than documented by Microsoft.